syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

 ## GridLongPressed event

-The event will be triggered whenever you long press the SfDataGrid with [GridLongPressedEventsArgs](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridLongPressedEventsArgs.html) that contains the following properties.
+The event will be triggered whenever you long press the `SfDataGrid` with [GridLongPressedEventsArgs](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridLongPressedEventsArgs.html) that contains the following properties.

-* **RowIndex** - Gets the row index of the row on which you long pressed
+* [RowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridLongPressedEventsArgs~RowColumnIndex.html) - Gets the row index of the row on which you long pressed
-* **ColumnIndex** - Gets the column index of the column on which you long pressed
+* [ColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridLongPressedEventsArgs~RowColumnIndex.html) - Gets the column index of the column on which you long pressed
-* **RowData** - Gets the row data of the row on which you long pressed
+* [RowData](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridLongPressedEventsArgs~RowData.html) - Gets the row data of the row on which you long pressed

-The following code illustrates how to hook the `GridLongPressed` event and get the row and column details based on where you long pressed on SfDataGrid.
+The following code illustrates how to hook the `GridLongPressed` event and get the row and column details based on where you long pressed on `SfDataGrid`.

 {% highlight c# %}
 dataGrid.GridLongPressed += DataGrid_GridLongPressed;